The Michener Institute

-The Michener Institute of Education at UHN, or simply Michener, is a specialist post-secondary institution in Toronto, Ontario, Canada.
-Based in Downtown Toronto and governed by the University Health Network (UHN), Canada's largest funded health care organization, Michener was founded by Diana Michener Schatz as the Toronto Institute of Medical Technology in 1958 with a pilot program in Medical Laboratory Technology at the Toronto General Hospital.
-After years of expansion through more programs offered, the institute was relocated to its present campus in 1972 at 222 St. Patrick Street and was renamed "The Michener Institute" after Schatz's father, Roland Michener (former Governor General of Canada) in 1990.
-The institute is funded by the Ontario Ministry of Health.
+The Michener Institute of Education at University Health Network, or simply Michener, is a specialist post-secondary institution in Toronto, Ontario, Canada.
+Michener was founded by Diana Michener Schatz as the Toronto Institute of Medical Technology in 1958 with a pilot program in medical laboratory technology at the Toronto General Hospital.
+After years of expanding its programs in applied health sciences, the institute was relocated to its present campus in 1972 at 222 St. Patrick Street and was renamed "The Michener Institute" after Schatz's father, Roland Michener (former Governor General of Canada), in 1990.
+The institute is funded by the Ontario Ministry of Health and governed by the University Health Network (UHN), Canada's largest publicly-funded health care organization.

 The Michener Institute consists of a School of Applied Health Sciences and a School of Continuing Education.
-Within its School of Applied Health Sciences, it offers certification in various medical technologies, including Chiropody, Cardiovascular Perfusion, Diagnostic Cytology, Medical Laboratory Science, Respiratory Therapy, Ultrasound, Radiation Therapy, and Genetics Technology.
-Michener Institute also offers a number of joint programs with the University of Toronto.
+Within its School of Applied Health Sciences, it offers certification in various medical technologies, including chiropody, cardiovascular perfusion, diagnostic cytology, medical laboratory science, respiratory therapy, ultrasound, radiation therapy, and genetics technology.
+Michener also offers a number of joint programs with the University of Toronto.
+As of 2024, there are 1,200 full-time and 4,200 part-time students enrolled at the school.

 History

 The Michener Institute from St. Patrick Street.

 The Michener Institute was founded by Diana Michener Schatz under the name the Toronto Institute of Medical Technology.
-In 1958 the value of combining learning in an educational environment with clinical education in a teaching hospital was demonstrated by pilot program developed by hospital-based physicians and medical technologists.
-In 1990 the name was changed to the Michener Institute in honour of Schatz's father, Roland Michener, the 20th Canadian Governor General.
-In 2008, the Michener Institute celebrated 50 years in applied health science education.
-In 2016 Michener officially integrated with the University Health Network (UHN) to become the Michener Institute of Education at UHN, a partnership that embeds the school within the hospital network.
-The aim of the integration is to embed teaching in clinical practice and research, and to deliver more up-to-date and comprehensive education for students.
-It also aims to create better learning opportunities for working health care professionals and accelerate the transfer of academic research from the school labs into clinical practice.
+In 1958, the value of combining learning in an educational and clinical environment was demonstrated by the introduction of a pilot program developed by hospital physicians and medical technologists.
+In 1990, the school's name was changed to The Michener Institute for Applied Health Sciences in honour of Schatz's father, Roland Michener, the 20th Canadian Governor General.

+In 2008, The Michener Institute celebrated 50 years in applied health science education.
+Michener officially integrated with the University Health Network (UHN) in 2016 to become The Michener Institute of Education at UHN, a partnership that embeds the school within the larger hospital network.
+The aims of the merger are to create better learning opportunities for working health care professionals, deliver more up-to-date and comprehensive education for students, and accelerate the transfer of academic research from the school labs into clinical practice.
 The integration was inspired by the Mayo Clinic in Rochester, Minnesota, and is the first time such a partnership between a school and a hospital has existed in Canada.